Apple trifle is an easy no bake, make ahead single serving dessert.

 - To make the preparation even easier, use instant vanilla pudding mix however, I like the taste of cooked custard better.

-- I like custard than fruit in my trifle and arranged the trifle to my liking.
-There is no hard rule on fruit to custard ratio and assemble trifle to ones liking.
+- I like more custard than the fruit in my trifle and arranged the trifle to my liking.
+There is no hard rule on fruit to custard ratio and assemble trifle to your liking.
 I used little over 1 cup of custard for assembling apple trifle.